-From MVN 2019.1 and up, a new feature is added called Remote On Body Recording (ROBR).
-This feature makes it possible to set up and activate multiple Bodypacks for On Body Recording through a wireless connection.
-It also timesyncs the data between all the selected Bodypacks.
+Remote On Body Recording (rOBR) makes it possible to set up and activate multiple Bodypacks for On Body Recording through a wireless connection.
+It also synchronise the data between all the selected Bodypacks.

 You can find the Remote OBR feature in MVN under OBR > Remote OBR.
-This will bring up the Bodypack Configuration window (see image below)
+This will bring up the new window (see image below)

-In the Bodypack Configuration window (left) you have the following information:
+In the list of Bodypacks, you have the following information:

 - Selection and Status of Bodypack